openedx/credentials/docs/lms_user_id.rst

 Usage
 ~~~~~
 Although credentials now supports **LMS_USER_ID**, it is not currently being widely used within the service.
-If the data is missing from a user, there should be no issues for general operation of the service, with one exception.
-If you using the service to automatically send emails to users who have completed programs, it is `required for that user to have the **LMS_USER_ID**`_.
+It is only being updated for new users, and is not required for use with any API.
+If the data is missing from a user, there should be no issues for general operation of the service.

 .. _OEP-32: https://open-edx-proposals.readthedocs.io/en/latest/oep-0032-arch-unique-identifier-for-users.html
 .. _management command: https://github.com/edx/credentials/blob/master/credentials/apps/core/management/commands/sync_lms_user_ids.py